LMU-ZEP/LRZ_AI_Systems/README.md

 To use GPU machines via SLURM you need first to submit a ticket to LRZ Helpdesk, to get access: https://doku.lrz.de/3-access-and-getting-started-10746642.html

-Page for entering LRZ AI page: https://login.ai.lrz.de
+Page for entering LRZ AI page (for interactive jobs and list of queued jobs): https://login.ai.lrz.de

 **0.** Go to your home directory: type in windows command window (or some terminal window on you system): ssh <user_id2>@login.ai.lrz.de